-- 4 tbsp (1/4 cup) butter, softened to room temperature
+- 4 Tablespoons (60g) unsalted butter, softened to room temperature

 - 1 large egg yolk

-- Allow cookies to cool for 2 minutes on the cookie sheets before transferring to a cookie rack to cool completely.
+Allow cookies to cool for 2 minutes on the cookie sheets before transferring to a cookie rack to cool completely.
 Cookies remain fresh up to 1 week covered at room temperature.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.